 If you have questions about volunteering at Gillette, email email@example.com or call 651-578-5004.

-The entire application and review process takes two to three weeks to complete.
+The application and onboarding process can take several weeks to complete.

-We ask adult volunteers (18 and over) to make a commitment of six months or one college semester.
-Student summer volunteers (ages 16 and 17) make a commitment to volunteer over the entire summer period.
+We ask adult volunteers (18 and over) to make a commitment to volunteer 100 hours.
+Student volunteers (ages 16 and 17) make a commitment to volunteer over the entire summer period.
 We are not able to accommodate short-term volunteer requests.

 We accept adult hospital and clinic volunteer applicants who are 18 and over.
 Students ages 16 and 17 may apply for our student summer volunteer program.

 Most volunteers come in once a week for a three-hour shift.